iyswarya12/Iyswarya/index.md

 ## News

-Invited to serve in the Program Committee of (ICDCS 2021)[https://icdcs2021.us/]!
+Invited to serve in the Program Committee of [ICDCS 2021](https://icdcs2021.us/).

 ## Publications
 - Pocolo: Power Optimized Colocation in Power Constrained Environments.
 Iyswarya Narayanan, Adithya Kumar, Anand Sivasubramaniam .
 In International Symposium on Workload Characterization (IISWC) 2020